History of Sri Lanka (1948–present): National government

 During Sri Lanka's 68th national independence day celebrations on 4 February 2016, the Tamil version of the Sri Lankan national anthem, "Sri Lanka Matha", was sung at an official government event for the first time since 1949.
 The lifting of the unofficial ban on the Tamil version had been approved by President Maithripala Sirisena, who had said he would unite the nation after the nearly 26-year civil war which ended in 2009, and by others in the government.
 This step was viewed as part of the plan for reconciliation.
 Other steps had also been taken to mend ethnic divisions between the Sinhalese majority and the Tamil minority, according to an article published by National Geographic in November 2016.
 Some groups, including former President Mahinda Rajapaksa, heavily opposed the government's decision to allow the Tamil version to be sung.

-On 21 April 2019, several deadly bombings occurred at three churches and five hotels in several cities across Sri Lanka.
+On 21 April 2019, several deadly bombings occurred at three churches and three hotels in several cities across Sri Lanka.
 Later, two smaller explosions occurred at a housing complex and a motel, killing mainly police officers who had been investigating the situation and raiding suspect locations.
-At least 259 people were killed, including 45 foreign nationals, and over 500 were injured in the bombings.
+At least 269 people were killed, including 45 foreign nationals, and over 500 were injured in the bombings.
 The church bombings were carried out during Easter masses in Negombo, Batticaloa and Colombo; the hotels bombed included the Shangri-La, Cinnamon Grand and Kingsbury hotels in Colombo.
 The Islamic State claimed responsibility for the attack, however the main group responsible for the bombings were the National Thowheeth Jama'ath, a Sri Lankan Islamist terrorist group.